Score-Inc/AnimeGamePatch/README.md

 Download Anime Game Patch from [Release](https://github.com/ElaXan/AnimeGamePatch/releases) (Outdated!) <br />

 ## Termux
-* This need proxy settings on your phone. ~~No need install cert on your phone but follow the script said until it success.~~ If you don't know about this go to google how to set proxy on your phone.
-Mobile Data just change the APN (Access Point Name)
+* This need proxy settings on your phone. ~~No need install cert on your phone but follow the script said until it success.~~ If you don't know about this go to [Proxy Settings](https://github.com/ElaXan/AnimeGamePatch#proxy-settings).
 1. Enter : ```termux-setup-storage``` <br />
 2. Enter : ```termux-change-repo``` <br />
 ~ Press on [OK] or Enter on your keyboard <br />